streamliner18/ProjectWyze/docs/develop.md

 #### `pre-processor`: Preprocessor

-The preprocessor does three things two the incoming message:
+The preprocessor does four things to the incoming message:

 1. It wraps any non-JSON body with a "value" tag. `25` -> `{"value": "25"}
 2. It stamps a UUID to the message so it can be identified.
 3. It stamps the RabbitMQ message timestamp into the message body.
+4. It stamps the topic of that message into the message body.

 For efficiency reasons, `mqtt-demux` is integrated into the `pre-processor`.